journeyapps/node-sqlcipher/SQLCipher.md

 lib/libeay32.lib
 lib/ssleay32.lib
 bin/libeay32.dll
+bin/msvcr120.dll
 ```

-Place these files in `sqlcipher-amalgation-<version>/OpenSSL-Win32` and `sqlcipher-amalgation-<version>/OpenSSL-Win64`.
+Place these files in `sqlcipher-amalgamation-<version>/OpenSSL-Win32` and `sqlcipher-amalgamation-<version>/OpenSSL-Win64`.

-Copy the header files to `sqlcipher-amalgation-<version>/openssl-include/openssl`.
+Copy the header files (include folder) to `sqlcipher-amalgamation-<version>/openssl-include/openssl`.

 ## Step 3: Build the archive

-Archive the folder as `deps/sqlcipher-amalgation-<version>.tar.gz`, and update the version number in `common-sqlite.gypi` (must be the same).
+Archive the folder as `deps/sqlcipher-amalgamation-<version>.tar.gz`, and update the version number in `common-sqlite.gypi` (must be the same).

 ## Step 4: Test the build